-- Submission of a report on the implementation of the budget and analysis of the achievement of the organization’s goals during the reporting period.
+- Submission of a report on the budget implementation and analysis of the achievement of the organization’s goals during the reporting period.

 - Development of recommendations for adjusting the budget of the current period and developing future periods.

 Saving money is essential throughout the project management lifecycle.
-Instead of focusing just on how these operations come across regarding the final product, it’s essential to consider what steps are necessary to bring these items to fruition.
-Budgeting saves money and that is – transparency, forecasts, better planning, more details, and resource tracking.
-Keeping track of expenses right from the start gives project management the best chance at coming through with success.
+Instead of focusing on how these operations come across regarding the final product, it’s essential to consider the steps necessary to bring these items to fruition.
+Budgeting saves money – transparency, forecasts, better planning, more details, and resource tracking.
+Keeping track of expenses right from the start gives project management the best chance at succeeding.

-No matter the scale of a project, it’s essential that project managers can properly predict and plan out expenses.
+No matter the scale of a project, it’s essential that project managers can adequately predict and plan out expenses.
 Estimating is the key to failure.
-Knowing for sure how much various expenses will total out to and when money must be spent will help determine what balance the team has regarding emergency funding.
+Knowing how much various expenses will total out and when money must be spent will help determine the team’s balance regarding emergency funding.

 Balancing budgets requires inner transparency, close control, and oversight regarding how much a team uses.
-While many leaders may only consider the overall acquisition expenses, saving money by reusing and recycling products can also be a significant help.
+While many leaders may only consider the overall acquisition expenses, saving money by reusing and recycling products can also significantly help.